FiguraMC/Figura/README.md

 ### • What are Pings and how do I use them?
 > Pings are lua functions that are sent through the backend to be executed in other people seeing your avatar, they are meant a way to sync data that only your client have
 >
-> Some things, like your keybind presses or action wheel actions, they are not sent to other clients, so they have no idea if you have executed it or not, so pings are used to sent this information to them
+> Some things, like your keybind presses or action wheel actions, they are not sent to other clients, so they have no idea if you have executed it or not, so pings are used to send this information to them
 >
 > An example of creating a ping is:
 > ```lua